-NPPD suggests that any landowner that is approached should take any documents to their attorney for review before signing any agreement – NPPD or a private developer.
+NPPD suggests that any landowner that is approached should take any documents to an attorney familiar with wind contracts and issues for review before signing any agreement.
 NPPD also urges landowners to contact their local public power utility to verify if they have any relationship with the company that has contacted them.

-And with the development of wind by NPPD with private developers taking several months to accomplish after a Request for Proposal has been released, immediate signing of documents is not an urgent manner.
+Immediate signing of documents is not an urgent manner.
+Be wary of developers who impose a signing deadline that does not allow you the time necessary to do your homework.
 Landowners should ask some of the following questions of a private developer or with their attorney.

 - Examine payments long-term for 20-30 years (inflation, taxes, loss of future production)